 LEARN MOREThe Kitsap Memorial Campus is our original Magnolia home.
 Here we launched and developed our unique play-based forest school method and continue to revel in the magic of the forest spaces where everything began...

-The Port Orchard Campus, located at Manchester State Park, opened in 2023.
+LEARN MOREThe Port Orchard Campus, located at Manchester State Park, opened in 2023.
 Amidst the old growth forest, trails, and meadows, our classes will experience the joy and beauty of nature's outdoor...

 LEARN MORELand Acknowledgement